×

 UP-Color-Icon Bitmap UP-Color-Vertical UP-WhiteonBlue-Horizontal UP-WhiteonBlue-Vertical Path 🎨 Color event Combined Shape Shape 🎨 Color 🎨 Color 🎨 Color 🎨 Color 🎨 Color 🎨 Color 🎨 color 🎨 color search icon copy 🎨 Color Upload 🎨 Color NHVTRINJDEMDDCMACTHIAKFLMENYPAVAWVOHINILWINCTNARMOGASCKYALLAMSIAMNOKTXNMKSNESDNDWYMTCOUTAZNVORWAIDCAMI

-The University of Providence’s Adult-Gerontological Primary Care Nurse Practitioner program (MSN-AGNP) is a 24-month program designed to prepare currently licensed registered nurses for a rewarding career as an advanced practice primary care nurse practitioner.
-The Adult-Gerontological Primary Care Nurse Practitioner program combines online, asynchronous learning with in-person practicum rotations to prepare students for a rewarding career in adult primary care.
-Our program does not prepare students to work in acute care settings.
+The University of Providence’s Adult-Gerontology Primary Care Nurse Practitioner Concentration (AGPCNP) is a 24-month concentration designed to prepare currently licensed registered nurses for a rewarding career as an advanced practice primary care nurse practitioner.
+The AGPCNP concentration combines online, asynchronous learning with in-person practicum rotations to prepare students for a rewarding career in adult primary care.
+The concentration does not prepare students to work in acute care settings.
 Graduates will NOT be able to practice care inside a hospital setting.

-The AGNP Primary Care program is designed for currently licensed registered nurses with an unincumbered registered nurse (RN) license.
+The Adult-Gerontology Primary Care Nurse Practitioner Concentration is designed for currently licensed registered nurses with an unincumbered registered nurse (RN) license.
 Students must also hold a completed Bachelor of Science in Nursing degree (BSN) from an accredited university.
-Students enrolled in our program must obtain and complete all required clinical practicum rotation hours before graduation.
-Due to the time commitment necessary to complete all required AGNP Primary Care practicum rotations, students are encouraged to refrain from full-time employment while completing them.
+Students enrolled in the concentration must obtain and complete all required clinical practicum rotation hours before graduation.
+Due to the time commitment necessary to complete all required practicum rotations, students are encouraged to refrain from full-time employment while completing them.

-Our AGNP Primary Care program is offered alongside the university’s existing catalog of Master’s and Bachelor of Science in Nursing programs.
-Our program is taught by passionate, experienced faculty who are invested in helping students reach their professional and educational goals.
-The University of Providence’s AGNP Primary Care program curriculum emphasizes a quality education centered around serving all patients.
-This is reflected throughout the program’s coursework and practicum rotations.
+The AGPCNP concentration is offered alongside the university’s existing catalog of Master’s and Bachelor of Science in Nursing programs.
+The concentration is taught by passionate, experienced faculty who are invested in helping students reach their professional and educational goals.
+The University of Providence’s AGPCNP concentration curriculum emphasizes a quality education centered around serving all patients.
+This is reflected throughout the concentration’s coursework and practicum rotations.

 Intensive Full-Time Course Immersion

-Coursework for the AGNP Primary Care program is delivered over 24 months.
+Coursework for the AGPCNP concentration is delivered over 24 months.
 Courses are administered over six semesters, with an average of 3 courses per semester or 5 – 9 credit hours.
 Excluding practicum rotations, students complete all required courses online in asynchronous format.

-Following a virtual program orientation held before the start of the program, students are required to complete 45 total credits of nursing coursework, including 12 credits of Core Master of Science in Nurse courses and 33 credits of AGNP Primary Care concentration courses.
+Following a virtual orientation held before the start of the concentration, students are required to complete 45 total credits of nursing coursework, including 12 credits of Core Master of Science in Nursing courses and 34 credits of AGPCNP concentration courses.
 Students complete these credits over 15 courses, including practicum rotations totaling 570 hours.
 Students will take classes over 8-week intensive semesters and 16-week full-length semesters.

 Hands-On Practicum Hours

-Our program requires students to complete 570 practicum hours.
-All students must complete these hours to graduate from the program successfully.
-Practicum rotations allow students to apply the skills they’ve learned throughout the program as student advanced practice nurses in a primary care setting.
-All Students are responsible for securing their own practicum rotations at approved sites.
-Program faculty and leadership are not responsible for obtaining practicum rotations for students.
+The AGPCNP concentration requires students to complete 570 practicum hours.
+All students must complete these hours to graduate successfully.
+Practicum rotations allow students to apply the skills they’ve learned throughout the concentration to advanced practice nursing in a primary care setting.
+Students and faculty work in collaboration to secure practicum rotations at approved sites.

-The AGNP Primary Care program employs a dedicated clinical coordinator to assist students with approving practicum rotation sites, including proper compliance with State Board of Nursing requirements.
+The AGPCNP concentration employs a dedicated Clinical Coordinator to assist students with approving practicum rotation sites, including assistance on proper compliance with State Board of Nursing requirements.
 View the current list of approved Board of Nursing Authorizations for Preceptor Placements.
 Due to the intense commitment required to complete practicum rotations, students are encouraged to refrain from maintaining full-time employment while completing them.

 Committed Nursing Faculty

-Our world-class nursing faculty offers students a distinctive and transformative learning experience.
-Students and faculty alike engage in collegial and collaborative relationships with one another throughout the program.
-Students graduate from our program prepared to serve as nursing leaders within their communities by providing high-quality, evidence-based care to all patients.
+UP’s world-class nursing faculty offers students a distinctive and transformative learning experience.
+Students and faculty alike engage in collegial and collaborative relationships with one another throughout the concentration.
+Students graduate prepared to serve as nursing leaders within their communities by providing high-quality, evidence-based care to all patients.

 The University of Providence is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU) and the Montana Board of Nursing (MBN).
 In addition, all baccalaureate and master’s degree programs at the University of Providence are accredited by the Commission on Collegiate Nursing Education (CCNE).